Scorpions Of Lowveld

 Olive Lessor Thick-Tail Scorpion

-The Olive Lessor Thick-Tail Scorpion (Uroplectes olivaceous), is asSmall scorpion with an average length between 40mm to 50mm in length.
+The Olive Lessor Thick-Tail Scorpion (Uroplectes olivaceous), is a small scorpion with an average length between 40mm to 50mm in length.
 Overall olive-green in colouration.
 The fingers on the pincers are lighter in colour, legs characterised by light and dark bands.
-Last 2 tail segments are granular in texture.
-Subaculeur tubercle is present.

-The Peglar’s Pygmy Thick-Tail Scorpion (Pseudolychas peglari) ( is a small scorpion wi th an average length about 25mm.
+The Pegler’s Pygmy Thick-Tail Scorpion (Pseudolychas pegleri), is a small scorpion with an average length about 25mm.
 Overall colouration dark-brown to reddish-brown throughout it’s range.
 Shape of venom vesicle is characteristic being large with a short recurved sting.

 Shiny Burrowing Scorpion

-The Shiny Burrowing Scorpion (Opistophthlamus glabrifrons) Large scorpion with an average length of 70mm to 100mm, reaching up to 140mm in parts of its range.
+The Shiny Burrowing Scorpion (Opistophthlamus glabrifrons), is a large scorpion with an average length of 70mm to 100mm, reaching up to 140mm in parts of its range.
 This widely distributed scorpion varies in size and colouration throughout range.
-Colouration ranges from orange to orange brown in colouration to darker forms.

 Transvaal Thick-Tail Scorpion

 The Transvaal Thick-Tail Scorpion (Parabuthus transvaalicus), is a large scorpion with an average length between 80mm to 100mm in length, reaching 120mm in some areas.
-Overall charcoal-black to greyish brown, the carapace is granular in texture.
-Legs are lighter in colour towards the extremities.
+Overall charcoal-black to greyish brown.

 Tree Creeping Scorpion

-The Tree Creeping Scorpion (Opistacanthus asper), is a medium sized scorpion, average 65mm to 85mm in length, attaining 70mm in other areas.
+The Tree Creeping Scorpion (Opistacanthus asper). is a medium sized scorpion, average 65mm to 85mm in length, attaining 70mm in other areas.
 Colouration black with pale legs and sting.
-Asper refers to the course granulations on the pincers.
-A very common scorpion, they shelter off the ground in cracks in trees, under loose bark.

 member of the